🌐

 Proxies

-In case more than one proxy with the same "hostname:post" is needed, one or more letters can be added to the port to separate them, and FoxyProxy will remove the letters later. (v8.8) (Firefox only, not practical on Chrome)
+In case more than one proxy with the same "hostname:port" is needed, one or more letters can be added at the end of the port to separate them, and FoxyProxy will remove the letters later.
+(Firefox only) (v8.8)

 127.0.0.1:9050